Anotherlynn/finEvent/README.md

 ![](https://img.shields.io/badge/version-Python3.10-green.svg)
 --------------------------------------------------------------------------------

-The SignalA_up provides models and functions to analyse temporary announcements from companies on stock market.
+The finEvent provides models and functions to analyze temporary announcements from companies on the stock market.

-Different LLMs, embeddings methods, testing models and convenient tools, such as access to the OpenAI API, are included, written in the Python language.
+Different LLMs, embedding methods, testing models, and convenient tools, such as access to the OpenAI API, are included, written in the Python language.

 You can find usage examples [here](examples.py).